 Bed bugs are every property manager's nightmare.
 These tiny pests can spread rapidly through an apartment building, damage your reputation, and cost thousands in treatment expenses.
 The key to minimizing their impact is early detection.
-Here are five signs that your apartment building may have a bed bug problem—and what to do about it.
+In Kansas City's dense multifamily market—where older building stock and high tenant turnover create ideal conditions for bed bug spread—property managers who know the warning signs can catch infestations weeks earlier and save thousands in treatment costs.

 1. Resident Complaints About Bites